arno-di-loreto/apihandyman.io/_posts/2021-04-28-reading-thoughtworks-technology-radar-24.md

 While authors claim it's not a deep market analysis, it's still full of highly valuable insights that you, as a developer, architect, CTO or whatever is your title should have in mind for your next tech related decisions or simply to discover new tools, language, trends, ...

-In what follows, I picked up a few topics of the 24th edition of this radar that raise my interest from an API perspective (and if you can't wait to know why I nearly fell off my chair, you can jump to the [penultimate section](#lint-your-openapi-contracts-and-why-i-nearly-fell-off-my-chair)).
+In what follows, I picked up a few topics of the 24th edition of this radar that raise my interest from an API perspective (and if you can't wait to know why I nearly fell off my chair, you can jump to the [last section](#adopt-and-not-assess-openapi-linting-and-why-i-nearly-fell-off-my-chair)).

 # Reminder, there are no silver bullets in architecture